top of page

 Discover the picturesque world of handcrafted toy theatres created by Helen Bourch for the FIGURART workshop.
 Heirs to a three-century-old European tradition, our paper theatres perpetuate the art of the first perspective dioramas that appeared in Germany around 1730, then developed in England from 1811.
 Each miniature theater is a unique object, entirely made in France using traditional 19th-century decorative arts techniques.

-The making of Toy theatres
+The making of miniature theatres

 video - Anna Lopatina la.photo